FitFab50 – Keep Fit As You Age

 - Type 2 diabetes

 - High blood pressure

 - Alzheimer’s disease

 To stay flexible takes work.
 This means you need to stretch.
 But stretching is not alike.

 Active stretching involves moving through the stretch, rather than staying still.
 A great alternative to tai chi is yoga.

 Around the age of 30, you begin to lose muscle.
 Your bone density decreases, increasing your chances of falling and breaking a bone, but the loss of muscle isn’t permanent.

-Stretching is just as effective for preserving muscle and range of motion as weight machines, free weights, such as dumbbells, resistance bands, and your own body weight exercises.
+Stretching is just as effective for preserving muscle and range of motion as weight machines, free weights, such as dumbbells, resistance bands, and body weight exercises.